Artwork H 1500x W 1200mm / Image Size H 1189x W 841mm on Fabriano 2000gsm Paper / Unique Giclée Print - Limited Number / Contact me for more info!

 With this in mind McLeod invited the fishermen to participate in documenting the aural sea heritage of the Howth Peninsula.
 The aim of the Globbywore sea chart was to collate the mens' vernacular knowledge into a number of sea charts, (McLeod is currently working on the Howth Harbour Sea Chart).
 The final objective was to create an edition of prints and make them available for loan or purchase therefore insuring that the aural heritage of the Howth fishermen was recorded and mapped for generations to come.

-GlobbyWore 2nd Stage Sea Chart - Howth Peninsula
+GlobbyWore Sea Chart - Howth Peninsula

 Overal size 1040 x 1400mm / Map size 830 x 1180mm, Pigmented Ink on 200gsm Archival Paper, Edition of 50 only.
 Supplied unframed.
 Free Global Delivery included in Price.
 Please Contact me for Price.